19.7.2024

 Make the most of your granny flat space with a well designed kitchenette.

-There are many different types of trade professionals you can hire to execute a granny flat, and we’ll go into where you might need each below.
-But for now, here’s a list of the trade professionals you might need for your project, and what they specialise in:
+Here’s a core list of the trade professionals you might need for your granny flat project, and what they specialise in:

 • Architect: Designs and plans buildings and structures, ensuring they are functional, safe, and aesthetically fit.